On The Smoothness of Cross-Validation-Based Estimators Of Classifier Performance: Mathematical Formalization of Estimators

-We treat the binary classification problem where a classification rule is trained on the training set $\mathbf{X}$ and provide a score $h_{\mathbf{X}}(x)$ when tested on an observation $x$, which will be classified as either belonging to class 1 (or class 2) based on whether $h_{\mathbf{X}}(x)$ is less (or larger) than a chosen threshold value $th$.
-Two important performance measures used to assess the classification rules are the error rate and the Area Under the ROC Curve (AUC).
-For the error rate, we use the notation $Q\left( x,\mathbf{X}\right)$, where $Q$ is the zero-one loss function to denote miss (or correct) classification of observation $x$.
-For the AUC, we use the notation
+We treat the binary classification problem, where a classification rule is trained on the training set $\mathbf{X}$ and provides a score $h_{\mathbf{X}}(x)$ when tested on an observation $x$, which will be classified as either belonging to class 1 (or class 2) if $h_{\mathbf{X}}(x)$ is smaller (or larger) than a chosen threshold $th$.
+Two important performance measures, usually used to assess the classification rules, are the error rate and the area under the ROC curve (AUC).
+For the error rate, we use the notation $Q\left( x,\mathbf{X}\right)$, where $Q$ is the 0-1 loss function to denote miss (or correct) classification of $x$.
+For the AUC (also called the MannWhitney statistic, a form of the rank tests), we use the notation

-where $\psi(a,b) = 0, 0.5, 1$ when $a>b, a=b, a<b$ respectively.
-This means a classifier trained on the training set $\mathbf{X}$ is tested on the two observations $x_i$ and $y_j$, from class 1 and class 2 respectively, to produce a single value using the kernel $\psi$, which is the kernel of the MannWhitney statistic, a two-sample statistic of rank tests \citep{Randles1979IntroductionTo, Hajek1999TheoryOfRank}; and then averaged over the $n_1 \times n_2$ observations of the testing set.
+where $\psi(a,b) = 0,\ 0.5,\ 1$ when $a>b,\ a=b,\ a<b$, respectively.
+This means that the classifier is trained on the training set $\mathbf{X}$ and then tested and produced scores on the $n_1$ and $n_2$ observations, from class 1 and class 2, respectively.
+Then, for each pair of scores (out of the $n_1 \times n_2$ possible pairs) a single value of the MannWhitney kernel $\psi$ is calculated.
+In terms of the $U$-statistic and rank test theories~\citep{Randles1979IntroductionTo, Hajek1999TheoryOfRank}, the error rate is a one-sample statistic because it requires only a single observation, from either classes, to evaluate, whereas the AUC is a two-sample statistic because it requires two observations, one from each class, to evaluate.